Buying real estate in Nicaragua?

 Do banks lend to US citizens in Nicaragua in 2026?

-The main reason some banks in Nicaragua hesitate to lend to American borrowers specifically is the extra compliance burden that comes with US regulations like FATCA, which requires foreign banks to report on US account holders.
+The main reason some banks in Nicaragua are hesitant to lend to American borrowers specifically is the extra compliance burden created by US regulations like FATCA, which requires foreign banks to report on US account holders and can make the paperwork process slower and more costly for the bank.

 There is a full document dedicated to mortgage for foreigners in our pack covering the property buying process in Nicaragua.